 Regulated Air Cargo Agent (RACA) Scheme

-The Australian Government requires that air cargo be security cleared before it can be loaded on an aircraft.
+The Office of Transport Security within the Department of Infrastructure and Regional Development requires that air cargo be security cleared before it can be loaded on an aircraft.
 These security measures place specific requirements on businesses that handle or make arrangements for the transport of air cargo.
 Under the Aviation Transport Security Act 2004 and regulations, businesses that security clear, handle or make arrangements for the transport of air cargo must be Regulated Air Cargo Agents (RACAs).
-The Department of Infrastructure and Transport administers the RACA scheme.
+The Department of Infrastructure and Regional Development administers the RACA scheme.

 Regulated Air Cargo Agents are responsible for: